rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 - Our example will use the [Apache Sites Enabled](../web/apache-sites-enabled.md) for setup.
 Review that if necessary.
 - This document will use "example.com" as the domain name throughout
 - You must be root or able to `sudo` to elevate privileges
-- Assuming a fresh install of the operating system, however that is not a requirement
+- Assuming a fresh install of the operating system, however, that is not a requirement

 ## Introduction

 Documentation can take many forms in an organization.
 Having a repository that you can reference for that documentation is invaluable.
 A wiki (meaning _quick_ in Hawaiian), is a way to keep documentation, process notes, corporate knowledge bases, and even code examples, in a centralized location.
 IT professionals who keep a wiki, even secretly, have a built-in insurance policy against forgetting an obscure routine.

-DokuWiki is a mature, fast, wiki that runs without a database, has built-in security features, and is not complex to deploy.
+DokuWiki is a mature, fast wiki that runs without a database, has built-in security features, and is not complex to deploy.
 For more information, examine their [web page](https://www.dokuwiki.org/dokuwiki).

-DokuWiki is just one of many wikis available, though it is a pretty good one.
-One big pro is that DokuWiki is relatively lightweight and can run on a server that is already running other services, provided you have space and memory available.
+DokuWiki is one of many wikis available, though it is a good one.
+One big pro is that DokuWiki is relatively lightweight and can run on a server that is already running other services, provided you have available space and memory.

 ## Installing dependencies

-The minimum PHP version for DokuWiki is now 7.2, which is exactly what Rocky Linux 8 has by default.
-Because of modules, Rocky Linux 8 can install up to version 8.2.
-Rocky Linux 9.0 has PHP version 8.0 by default, and modules that allow up to 8.2.
+The minimum PHP version for DokuWiki is now 7.2, which Rocky Linux 8 has by default.
+Because of the modules, Rocky Linux 8 can be installed up to version 8.2.
+Rocky Linux 9.0 has PHP version 8.0 by default and modules that allow up to 8.2.
 Note that some of the packages listed here might already exist:

 ```bash
 dnf install tar wget httpd php php-gd php-xml php-json php-mbstring